 “Then I’ll know better with my next apprentice,” replied Zurfina.
 “Do you want a sandwich?”

-Zurfina waved her finger in the air and, as the contents of the froredor began to fly out to the table and assemble themselves into sandwiches, started up the stairs.
+Zurfina waved her finger in the air and, as the contents of the froredor began to fly out to the table and assemble themselves into sandwiches, she started up the stairs.